hito16/ffmpeg-wiiu/examples/6-sdlhelloworld/README.md

 they can run on the WiiU  basically unaltered.
 2. Key differences are
  - ROMFS is needed for fonts/images,  (ifdef needed)
- - SDL headers includes look different than most examples (ifdef needed)
+ - SDL header includes look different than most examples (ifdef needed)
- - WiiU specific headers (#ifdef needed)
+ - WiiU adds specific headers (#ifdef out needed)
  - standard SDL Controller events need to be configured (next example)
 3. UDP logging is basically useless, but I have a plan...